mindnmatter/Docs/content/en/index.md

 <img src="/xthirm.png"  width="1280" height="640" alt=""/>

-THIRM PROTOCOL is a collection of tools, contracts, and solvers that enables non-ERC20 cryptocurrencies (like BTC, LTC, HTR, NANO, etc.) to partake in the DeFi edge, facilitating cross-chain lending, DEX trading, collateralization and more.
+THIRM PROTOCOL is a collection of tools, contracts, and solvers that enables non-ERC20 cryptocurrencies (like BTC, LTC, NANO, etc.) to partake in the DeFi edge, facilitating cross-chain lending, DEX trading, collateralization and more.

 ## Supported Cryptocurrencies